divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Long Savannah/Castle on a hill.md

 #Children-of-the-Flame #Ruin #dungeons #Cult

-Running up [[A Hill]], it has a lonely castle, set to rot and salvage.
+Running up [[A Hill]], there it has a lonely castle, set to rot and salvage.
 It's roofing, originally copper, has been completely torn out, and some sections have been demolished.

-Former Elven stronghold, destroyed in the genocidal sweep of Thylyist bombing the Lavish.
+Former Elvin stronghold, destroyed in the genocidal [[Fall of the Lavish|sweep of Thylyist against the Lavish]].
+After the devastation of it and the surrounding areas, scavengers and pillagers tore out

-Leyline node due to the souls of unrighteous deceased inhabiting it, which partially feeds the Children.
+[[Leyline]] node due to the souls of unrighteous deceased inhabiting it, which partially feeds the Children.

 Headquarters to the [[Children of The Flame]].
-Epicentre of the [[Scorched Acres]].
+Epicentre of the [[Scorched Acres]], hard shell to the [[Crimson Heart]], protecting it and the children from any outsiders.

 Otherwise Home to a few hollowed elfs, who get supervised by benevolent gnomes/gremlins.